Bicycle Helmet Liners: Foam and Other Materials

 Smith Optics - Koroyd strawsIn 2014 Smith Optics introduced new bike helmets with a liner composed partially of bundles of Koroyd[tm] straws surrounded by EPS.
 The straws deform on impact and since they are hollow provide a bonus of improved ventilation.

 Plastic constructs of some kind would seem to offer promise for the future, since they can be tuned for lower g's in lesser impacts as well as stiffer protection in harder hits.
 But the Consumer Reports testing for their 2015 bike helmet article awarded the Smith Forefront model only a Very Good impact protection rating, below that of seven conventional EPS liner helmets.
 And their ventilation rating was only Good.

-A current buzzword in materials research is heirarchical.
-Heirarchical materials are those made up of elements that have their own structure, each affecting the performance of the whole.
+Hierarchical Structure and Additive ManufacturingCurrent buzzwords in materials research are hierarchical materials and additive manufacturing.
+Hierarchical materials are those made up of elements that have their own structure, each affecting the performance of the whole.
 Human bone is often cited, along with other biological examples.
 The phrase is more than two decades old, but the research is rapidly developing.
-Some of the materials above would be considered heirarchical, and more will be coming.
+Some of the materials above would be considered hierarchical, and more will be coming.
 It is theoretically possible to develop materials that will far surpass the performance of any foam or constructs used in helmets today, and could provide more protection in all degrees of impact than today's helmets do.
 For that reason we are alert to evaluating new helmets with new materials when they reach the market.